coral-xyz/xnft/docs/instructions/update-an-xnft.md

 !> If the xNFT has a verified curator associated with it, the instruction requires a signature from the curator account in order to be accepted.

+## Additional Constraints

+- The master metadata account is mutable
+- If the xNFT has a verified curator associated with it, the signing authority must be the curator
+- New supply values must be additive, or not exceed the current number of installations if updating from infinite to finite

 ## Accounts

 | Name                   | Signer | Writable | Description                                                                                                                 |